 We met our docent Katherine for a 3-hour Musee d'Orsay and Paris in the 19th Century tour.

 Mr. Misadventures and I have been to the Orsay many times.
-The building’s architecture calls to us.
-We have wandered through the rooms looking at paintings, the statues, and the furniture, but I very quickly become overwhelmed by everything there is to see.
+The building's architecture calls to us.
+We have wandered through the rooms looking at paintings, statues, and furniture, but I very quickly become overwhelmed by everything there is to see.

-That’s why this tour was such a delight.
+That's why this tour was such a delight.
 There was a focus to the tour, a story we followed and it was so refreshing.
 As with every Context Travel docent, Katherine masters the intricate knowledge needed to make the tour interesting.
-She had just completed her dissertation on Parisian art and has been awarded a Ph.D., she is one smart cookie.
+She had just completed her dissertation on Parisian art and had been awarded a Ph.D., she is one smart cookie.

 And that is what you need.
 Not someone who has memorized a bunch of cards and God help you if someone wants to veer off-course or off-topic.
 Katherine's deep knowledge allows her to customize the tour to fit our curiosities.
 She took us on a 3-hour journey about one particular part of Parisian art history and 3 months later I remember a lot of it.